Camp Lejeune is a Marine base located in Jacksonville, North Carolina. Between January 1, 1953,…

 What is Valsartan?

 Valsartan is a generic prescription antihypertension drug used to treat high blood pressure and heart failure.
+These hypertension drugs contain an active ingredient bearing the same name – Valsartan.
 In those with heart failure, the drug lowers the chance of having to go to the hospital for heart failure.
 The drug belongs to a class of drugs called angiotensin receptor blockers (ARBs).

 The drug works by relaxing blood pressure vessels to that the blood can flow easily.